 Different Varieties of Rice

-There are over 40,000 varieties of rice, which means that there are many different types to choose from.
+There are over 40,000 varieties of rice, which means that there are many types to choose from.
 Some of the most popular ones include brown rice (also known as whole-grain), white rice, and basmati rice.

 1. Brown Rice